mlanza/ai-literacy/301/06-craft.md

 That’s what shows up in the final result — if you care about it.
 Evidence of presence.
 Ownership.
 Reentry.

 So no, it doesn’t “just come out like that.”
 It’s made.
 And if it’s worth something, it’s because somebody made it matter.

-If you’re serious about getting to *“it is good,”* you’ll do what it takes to get there.